francocurotto/YDDM-re/documentation/abilities_list.md

 Remove AMOUNT number of crests from player of landing monster

 ## GLUMINIZER
-Inmediate activation.
+Immediate activation.
 Doubles the movement cost of monsters.
-Does not stack with othe gluminizers
+Does not stack with other gluminizers

 ## MONSTERREBORN
-TODO
+Select a dice from player graveyard.
+Remove that dice from graveyard and add it to player dice pool.

 ## WARPVORTEX
-Inmeddiate activation.
+Immediate activation.
 Summons a warp vortex in location

 ## BLACKHOLE
-Destroys everything in dungeon (except vorteces)
+Destroys everything in dungeon (except vortices)